jpweldingbrothers/Project-Prime-Number-Generator-and-Factor-Seed-Numbers/README.md

-# Prime-Number-Generator
-# My 1st Program in Python3 (Generates Prime Numbers)

-# Still working on:
-# -Loping the Input to check for several prime factors
-# -writing the prime number list to a file
-# -reading the file back into the program
-# -testing the limits of data manipulation
-# -optimizing execution time

-# It's been 20+ years since I programmed in Fortran 77, feels like starting over

-# If you are just browing by - check it out and let me know how I did!
+# Calculate Primes by removing Non-Primes from list and find the Factors of a requested number
 # upper limit 10,000,000

-# Create List of Numbers to Check
+# Create List of Numbers to Check (Seed List)
 seedlist = []
 x = 3
 for i in range(1000):
 	seedlist.append(x)
 	x += 2
-#print(seedlist)

 # Define Variables
 listlength = len(seedlist)